ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

 # Multi-page website

-In this guide you will learn how to host a website with multiple pages and external assets on IPFS.
+In this guide, you will learn how to host a website with multiple pages and external assets on IPFS.
 This tutorial is the second in a series of tutorials aimed at teaching web developers how to build websites and applications using IPFS.
-You don't need to have completed the previous tutorial to understand what's going on here, but if you're new to the IPFS ecosystem it's a good idea to follow through the [single page website guide](/how-to/websites-on-ipfs/single-page-website) before you start this one.
+You don't need to have completed the previous tutorial to understand what's going on here, but if you're new to the IPFS ecosystem, it's a good idea to follow through the [single page website guide](/how-to/websites-on-ipfs/single-page-website) before you start this one.
 It will give you a solid foundation to work off.

 ## Prerequisites

-If you followed the previous tutorial, you will already have the IPFS Desktop application installed.
+If you followed the previous tutorial, you would already have the IPFS Desktop application installed.
 If not, you can grab it from the [IPFS Shipyard](https://github.com/ipfs-shipyard/ipfs-desktop).

 ## Project set up